 What a Parent Can Do

 The majority of freshmen have had minimal experience dealing with money.
-Some students have a problem managing their money wisely and can end up spending more money than they have and then borrowing foolishly.
-We highly recommend that students utilize CashCourse to learn about budgeting and money management skills.
+Some students have a problem managing their money wisely and can end up spending more money than they have and borrow foolishly.
+We highly recommend that students utilize CashCourse, an online tool to help build budgeting and money management skills.

 Before Your Student Leaves for College: Help Build Money Management Skills